zibhub/GNDMS/0.6.x/installation-guide/index.md

 where first the master password for the keystore `<masterpwd>` and then the user password `<userpwd>` have to be entered.

-In `grid.properties`, the following variables have to be defines:
+In `grid.properties`, the following variables have to be defined:

       trustStoreLocation=<path-to-jks>
       trustStorePassword=<masterpwd>